vrocky/gpt-automation/README.md

 *.txt
 ```

-## Output

-The whole code will be coped to clipboard in this format
+OutputThe generated code, including the directory structure and file contents, will be copied to the clipboard in the following format:

 ```python
 Directory Structure:
 ./
     file_1.py